Student Design Charrette Inspired Olsson Career

 “It was really awesome to be a part of it from the other end,” Hannah said.
 “It was extremely rewarding to use my perspective as a former student to give back this year and help provide valuable professional experiences to students.
 I remember talking with staff who are now great mentors to me, so it was cool talking to current planning students not only about the charrette, but about their careers.”

-This year the studio selected nine students to work with Riverside, Missouri, a suburb of Kansas City, to design a new defined downtown area.
+This year Olsson Studio selected nine students to work with Riverside, Missouri, a suburb of Kansas City, to design a new defined downtown area.
 The students visited the site, met with city staff and community leaders, and worked to develop ideas that could be incorporated into future Riverside plans and projects.